 As a result of knowledge gained from its granting programs over the first 5 years of its existence, EFF became aware of the dire need for real systemic change in order to effectively address the myriad of injustices that impact our society and its members.
 EFF knew that achievement of such systemic change would require an expansion of EFF’s geographic borders and a strategic clustering of EFF’s giving infused with the willingness to give big and bold at this pivotal time in history.
 Operating with a compelling sense of urgency and an understanding that EFF had the resources available to be a role model and to help affect vital change, EFF committed $15 million to a 5 year initiative to drive systemic change in the following areas: Human Rights, Domestic Human Trafficking, Women and Girls Leadership, Racial and Gender Equity, Arts for Social Change and Women’s Media.
 For more information, please see the Mission Without Borders tab.

 DISCRETIONARY GRANTS – ACROSS THE UNITED STATES

 As EFF was embarking on its Mission Without Borders initiative in 2010, EFF came to understand the value of funding grants to organizations that were either: (1) pursuing innovative strategies to address the issues that EFF was passionate about, (2) engaged in programs that were creating change by raising awareness through gatherings, convenings, performances and social media, or (3) just starting out as organizations.
 These organizations were not geographically limited to Texas or Colorado, but rather, were working throughout the United States.
 Because of the varied and unique nature of these grants, EFF began approving and funding these grants throughout the calendar year as the need for funds arose.
-Through the end of 2017, EFF has granted $6.26 million in discretionary grants.
+Through the end of 2020, EFF has granted $7.76 million in Discretionary Grants.